react

 With RSCs, there is no client side rendering nor hydration.
 However, you can nest client components within server components.

-The main way RSCs get translated to actual HTML is through the react flight protocol, which is an HTTP request with content type application/octet-stream
+The main way RSCs get translated to actual HTML is through the react flight protocol, which is an HTTP request with content type application/octet-stream that is basically a JSON representation of the JSX to render.

 const MANIFEST = readFileSync(